Last updated: 15 July 2021

 Dates and deadlines are applicable for different courses.
 Course applications are to be submitted by the given deadline as indicated on the List of Courses.
 Some courses do not accept late applications.

 UM makes a distinction between local and international admissions and each application is treated on its own merits.
+Applicants who are in possession of local qualifications are considered as local applicants, while applicants in possession of overseas qualifications are considered as international applicants.
 Generally, applicants in possession of qualifications that give access to recognised universities in their home country are accepted provided that these are of comparable standard to those required by UM and the course applied for does not require a special entry requirement.

 Prospective students may also apply for a course at undergraduate and taught postgraduate level at UM if they have gone through a range of learning experiences which include formal, non-formal and informal education.
 This is known at UM as Recognition and Accreditation of Prior Learning (RPL).